Ursa Acree, CPDT-KSA, CDBC

 Co-owner and behavior consultant

-Kimberly is a Certified Professional Dog Trainer, Knowledge Assessed, originally from New Albany, Indiana.
+Kimberly is a Certified Professional Dog Trainer, Knowledge Assessed, and Certified Fear-Free Trainer, originally from New Albany, Indiana.
 Her passion for animals and learning theory has propelled her into a life of helping others understand how to communicate with their dogs.

 Kimberly's initial exposure into dog behavior modification began with the adoption of her first dog, a 4 month old German shepherd mix in 2005.
 She was eager and at times desperate to understand why her puppy would develop reactivity to other dogs while on leash.